PawelLipski/docker-ci-blog/blog.md

 # ... skipped ...
 ```

-We’ll return to the skipped parts when dealing with non-root user setup.
+We'll return to the skipped parts later when dealing with non-root user setup.

 The purpose of the second section (the one with `git_version` ARG) is to install Git in a specific version.
 The non-obvious step here is the very long chain of `&&`-ed shell commands under `RUN`, some of which, surprisingly, relate to _removing_ rather than installing software (`apk del`, `rm`).